-The organization must determine and provide the resources needed for the establishment, implementation, maintenance and continual improvement of the information security management system.
+The organization must determine and provide the resources needed for the establishment, implementation, maintenance, and continual improvement of the information security management system.

 Clause 7.1 provides information on the selection and allocation of resources to implement and operate an ISMS, and the requirements for ongoing awareness for all persons performing work within the scope of the ISMS and under the organization’s control.
-The requirement is to provide an adequate level of resource into the establishment, implementation, maintenance and continual improvement of the information security management system.
+The requirement is to provide an adequate level of resources into the establishment, implementation, maintenance, and continual improvement of the information security management system.
 It does not actually mandate that the ISMS has to be staffed by full-time resources, just that the roles, responsibilities, and authorities are clearly defined and owned – assuming that the right level of resource will be applied as required. clause 7.1, which acts as the summary point of ‘resources’ commitment which is then more fully described with requirements in:

 7.2 – Competence of the support resources for ISO 27001

 7.3 – Awareness of the people doing the work for the ISMS to meet ISO 27001

 7.4 – Communication about the ISMS to the interested parties internally and externally about the ISMS

 7.5 – Documented information about the ISMS to demonstrate it conforms to the ISO 27001 standard

 It is also worth remembering that Annex A 6 fits into this requirement nicely too, so when building out the ISMS responsibilities each of those controls could be considered at the same time.